Alpert Medical School: Scholarly Concentrations Program

 The Scholarly Concentrations Program is an elective program through which Alpert Medical School students may elect to pursue a course of study beyond that of the conventional medical education curriculum.
 Scholarly Concentrations offer students the opportunity to translate personal interests and activities into scholarship.
 Students who participate in a Scholarly Concentration will undertake rigorous independent scholarship in a cross-disciplinary field of interest related to medicine, public health, engineering, or a bio-medically relevant topic in the sciences, arts, or humanities.

-Currently, students may pursue a Scholarly Concentration in the following areas: Advocacy and Activism, Aging, Caring for Underserved Communities, Contemplative Studies, Disaster Medicine, Global Health, Health Policy, Informatics, Integrative Medicine, Medical Education, Medical Ethics, Medical Humanities, Medical Technology and Innovation, Physician as Communicator, and Women's Reproductive Health.
+Currently, students may pursue a Scholarly Concentration in the following areas: advocacy and activism, aging, caring for underserved communities, contemplative studies, disaster medicine, global health, health policy, informatics, integrative medicine, medical education, medical ethics, medical humanities, medical technology and innovation, physician as communicator, planetary health and women's reproductive health.

-Primary Care-Population Medicine Program
+Primary care–population medicine program

-Using seed money from a $1 million Accelerating Change in Medical Education (ACE) grant from the American Medical Association] the Warren Alpert Medical School (AMS) of Brown University developed an MD-MSc program.
-The Primary Care-Population Medicine (PC-PM) Program is an integrated dual-degree curriculum that focuses on preparing students for a career in medicine while providing training in population medicine.
-Students concurrently earn both the MD and an MSc in Population Medicine with four-years of curriculum.
+Using seed money from a $1 million Accelerating Change in Medical Education (ACE) grant from the American Medical Association, the Warren Alpert Medical School (AMS) of Brown University developed an MD-MSc program.
+The primary care–population medicine (PC–PM) program is an integrated dual-degree curriculum that focuses on preparing students for a career in medicine while providing training in population medicine.
+Students concurrently earn both the MD and an MSc in population medicine with four years of curriculum.